Australian Walking Track Grading System (AWTGS)

 Grade 1 (All-abilities)

-Let’s look at the specific details that define a Grade 1 walking track according to the AWTGS:
+The specific criteria that define a Grade 1 walking track according to the AWTGS are set out in the table below.

 GRADE 1 WALK Technical Description for Land Manager use Walk Description for Public Information Generic Description for Public Information